TheAlgorithms/Julia/CONTRIBUTING.md

 	$ git pull --rebase upstream main

-If you used github cli, there is already `upstream` remote so no need to do the thing above.
+If you used github cli, there is already `upstream` remote, so to keep your repository updated just do

+    $ git pull --rebase upstream main

 Things you should do is always create a new branch when adding a new algorithm (or any contribution):